laurenchen0631/English-Learning/GRE/Vocab/Princeton/Set 5.md

 	1. sanguine
 	1. saturnine

-10. Meant to demonstrate an air of sophistication and worldliness, the comments that Hannah made upon exiting the building served only to emphasize her _____ mentality and reinforce Mr. Hassan`s conviction that her dismissal was justified because she was **not yet mature enough** for the corporate world.
+10. Meant to demonstrate an air of sophistication and worldliness, the comments that Hannah made upon exiting the building served only to emphasize her _____ mentality and reinforce Mr. Hassan's conviction that her dismissal was justified because she was **not yet mature enough** for the corporate world.
 	1. adroit
 	1. venal
 	1. puerile